devika-be/IODumpChaitraChallenge/README.md

 Program to find volume of sphere and cylinder.💻🚀

 ## Day 5:
-Program to print sum of first n numbers 👨‍💻
+Program to print sum of first n numbers. 💻🚀

 ## Day 6:
 Program to convert given temperature from Fahrenheit to Celsius.💻🚀